marklogic-community/mljcr/docs/readme-jars.txt

    	still very new as of this writing.

-   In addtion to mljcr-code.jar and one of the compatability jars, you will also need xcc.jar in your classpath.
+   In addtion to mljcr-core.jar and one of the compatability jars, you will also need xcc.jar in your classpath.
 The xcc.jar jar may be downloaded from http://developer.marklogic.com/download/